mrdepk2002/OLA-Data-Analysis/README.md

 ![Cover](cover.png)

 ## 📌 Project Overview
-This project analyzes **OLA ride booking data** for Bengaluru city.
+This project analyses **OLA ride booking data** for Bengaluru city.
 The dataset (1 month, 100k+ rows) was created for learning and demonstrates **end-to-end data analysis** using SQL, Power BI, and Excel.

 The aim was to:
-- Understand booking trends, cancellations, and customer behavior
+- Understand booking trends, cancellations, and customer behaviour
 - Derive insights about vehicle types, ratings, and revenue
 - Build an interactive **Power BI dashboard** to visualize findings
 - Provide **recommendations** to improve business performance